simophin/hls-streamer/README.md

 | LISTEN_PORT     | 8989          | Http server listening port                                                                                              |
 | TIMEOUT_SECONDS | 120           | The waiting time before a stream is considered idle.                                                                    |

+## Usage

+Once you have the app running, by default, you will have these two links:

+`http://localhost:8989` -> a simple webpage showing the HLS stream

+`http://localhost:8989/master.m3u8` -> the HLS playlist itself

+The playlist file request will be withheld until the playlist file is generated.
+This is to avoid the first time you access the playlist because ffmpeg is not ready and you'd have got a 404 for that file.

 ## Input examples

 These examples demostrate what you can put into `FFMPEG_INPUT` environment variable.